1d88/blog/vue-3.3-scheduler.md

     if (!flushing) {
       queue.push(watcher);
     } else {
-      // if already flushing, splice the watcher based on its id
-      // if already past its id, it will be run next immediately. var i = queue.length - 1;
+      var i = queue.length - 1;
       while (i > index && queue[i].id > watcher.id) {
         i--;
       }
       queue.splice(i + 1, 0, watcher);
     }
-    // queue the flush
     if (!waiting) {
       waiting = true;
       if (!config.async) {
         flushSchedulerQueue();
         return;